-Backed by real-time blockchain data and the rest of the Tenderly platform, Forks have become an essential step in our users’ development flow.
+Backed by real-time blockchain data and the rest of the all-in-one Tenderly platform, Forks have become an essential step in our users’ development flow.
 As a powerful, yet forgiving environment, Tenderly Forks are a perfect testing ground for any smart contract scenario.

 Forks come even handier now since many of the testnets have been deprecated.
 Blockchain developers have even reported issues with some faucets running dry, leaving many in the space wondering “now what?”